Roy Best (prison warden): Film career

-A prison break in 1947 was among the difficulties that confronted Best during his controversial tenure.
 On December 30, 1947, twelve inmates escaped Best's prison in the middle of a snowstorm just before New Year's Eve.
-Best organized a search party, and successfully captured or killed all of the escapees, “with most of the survivors suffering some degree of frostbite.”
+Best organized a search party, and successfully captured or killed all the escapees, “with most of the survivors suffering some degree of frostbite.”

 Hollywood wasted no time capitalizing on the dramatic events.
 Just months later, director Crane Wilbur, actors Scott Brady, Jeff Corey, and Whit Bissell, and a film crew arrived at Best's prison gates to recreate the escape for the silver screen.
 The result was Canon City, a film noir crime film shot almost entirely on location and in the Royal Gorge area.

 Best played himself in the film.
 Throughout the film, Best can be seen inspecting the prison, explaining his duties, and coordinating the search efforts—all while wearing his Stetson, with his two Dobermans, Chris and Ike, by his side.
 The New York Times effusively praised Best's acting skills, writing that his performance evoked “a naturalness few actors could stimulate.”

 Political career

-Even before the release of Canon City, Best was quick to capitalize on his newfound notoriety as warden of Colorado's state penitentiary.
-Best ran unopposed in the 1944 Democratic Primary for Governor of Colorado, earning over 34,000 votes.
-He proceeded to narrowly lose to Republican John Charles Vivian in the 1944 Colorado gubernatorial election.
+Even before the release of Canon City, Best was quick to capitalize on his new-found notoriety as warden of Colorado's state penitentiary.
+Best ran unopposed in the 1944 Democratic primary for Governor of Colorado, earning over 34,000 votes.
+He proceeded to narrowly lose to Republican John Charles Vivian in the general election.

 Controversy and death

 By the early 1950s, word of Best's floggings had reached the public and spurred significant backlash.
 In response, Governor Daniel I. J. Thornton launched an investigation and called for Best's removal.
 A federal indictment followed, and Best faced a trial for violating his prisoners’ constitutional rights, among other charges.

 Although the jury ultimately acquitted Best, the attention spurred a separate civil service inquest, which found that Best mixed his personal financial affairs with those of the prison.
-He received a two-year suspension from his wardenship of two decades.
+He received a two-year suspension from his duties as a warden of two decades.

 Best died from a heart attack on May 27, 1954, just three days short of the lifting of his suspension, and was buried at Lakeside Cemetery in Cañon City, just two miles from the prison.